 The presence or absence of a cavitary lesion on the initial chest x-ray

-If positive, 2-mo cultures indicate the need for a longer course of treatment.
+If positive, 2-month cultures indicate the need for a longer course of treatment.

-If both culture and smear are negative, regardless of the chest x-ray, or if the culture or smear is positive but x-ray showed no cavitation, INH and RIF are continued for 4 more mo (6 mo total).
+If both culture and smear are negative, regardless of the chest x-ray, or if the culture or smear is positive but x-ray showed no cavitation, INH and RIF are continued for 4 more months (6 months total).

-If the x-ray showed cavitation and the culture or smear is positive, INH and RIF are continued for 7 more mo (9 mo total).
+If the x-ray showed cavitation and the culture or smear is positive, INH and RIF are continued for 7 more months (9 months total).

 In either regimen, EMB is usually stopped if the initial culture shows no resistance to any drug.
-Continuation-phase drugs can be given daily or, if patients are not HIV-positive, 2 or 3 times/wk.
-Patients who have negative culture and smears at 2 mo and no cavitation on chest x-ray and who are HIV-negative may receive once/wk INH plus rifapentine.
+Continuation-phase drugs can be given daily or, if patients are not HIV-positive, 2 or 3 times/week.
+Patients who have negative culture and smears at 2 months and no cavitation on chest x-ray and who are HIV-negative may receive INH plus rifapentine once/week.

 Surgical resection of a persistent TB cavity or a region of necrotic lung tissue is occasionally necessary.
 The main indication for resection is persistent, culture-positive MDR-TB or XDR-TB in patients with a region of necrotic lung tissue into which antibiotics cannot penetrate.
 Other indications include uncontrollable hemoptysis and bronchial stenosis.

 Corticosteroids are sometimes used to treat TB when inflammation is a major cause of morbidity and are indicated for patients with acute respiratory distress syndrome or closed-space infections, such as meningitis and pericarditis.
-Dexamethasone 12 mg po or IV q 6 h is given to adults and children > 25 kg; children < 25 kg are given 8 mg.
-Treatment is continued for 2 to 3 wk.
+Dexamethasone 12 mg orally or IV every 6 hours is given to adults and children > 25 kg; children < 25 kg are given 8 mg.
+Treatment is continued for 2 to 3 weeks.
 Corticosteroids that are needed for other indications pose no danger to patients who have active TB and who are receiving an effective TB regimen.

-Screening for latent tuberculosis infection (LTBI) is done with TST Skin testing Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more or IGRA IGRA Tuberculosis (TB) is a chronic, progressive mycobacterial infection, often with a period of latency following initial infection.
-TB most commonly affects the lungs.
-Symptoms include productive... read more .
-Indications for testing include
+Screening for latent tuberculosis infection (LTBI) is done with a tuberculin skin test (TST) Skin testing Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more or interferon-gamma release assay (IGRA) IGRA (interferon-gamma release assay) Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more .
+Indications for screening include

 Close contact with a person who has active pulmonary TB